Fermanagh and South Tyrone

 Valid votes 46,442; quota 6,636

 DUP consolidated their gain through defection from the UUP.
 On the last count McHugh (SF) was 588 votes ahead of his party colleague Lynch, with undistributed surpluses of 379 from the DUP and 5 from the SDLP.
-McHugh subsequently resigned from SF and sits as an Independent member of the Assembly.
+McHugh subsequently resigned from SF and sat as an Independent member of the Assembly.

 2005 Westminster election (5 May, 1 seat)